 Having witnessed his spouse manage her epilepsy he understands its impact to an individual’s ability to live their full lives, and how misconceptions and misinformation about epilepsy continue to persist in our society.
 Harsh’s passion for supporting the Epilepsy Association of Calgary was driven by an appreciation for the effort of all people with epilepsy and their caregivers.

 Laura Dickson, Executive Director

 Laura has served in senior leadership roles in Calgary’s non-profit sector for over a decade.
+In addition to her role at EAC, she was elected President of the Canadian Epilepsy Alliance in 2023.
 Her past roles include Executive Director at the Women in Need Society (WINS) and Chief Operating Officer at the Calgary Homeless Foundation.

 Laura’s non-profit career is complimented by roles in the public and health care sectors in Ontario and Alberta.
 She holds an MBA in Executive Leadership from Royal Roads University and a BSc from the University of Toronto where she was recognized as an Alumni of Influence at University College (2017).
 Laura also holds an ICD in Non-Profit Governance Essentials.